-Editor’s Note: the potential KPI requirements are FFS.

 5.2 Use case on Resilient Notification

 5.2.1 Description

 Communication between Satellite and smartphone typically has very limited power margin and usually requires line of sight for best performance.
 For Mobile Originated calls, users are aware of the channel quality and can achieve LOS communication by consciously adjusting the spot of signal transmission/reception.
 However, for Mobile terminated communication, users are unaware of its channel condition and might miss important calls/messages due to poor reception channel condition.
 Satellite access is the last option when terrestrial network is not available, it will be beneficial to improve the user reachability in satellite access system to achieve better user experience.